Age-of-information minimization via opportunistic sampling by an energy harvesting source: I.I.D. system

+\begin{remark} The optimal probing decision at $(E,T)$ is obtained by using the condition that the expected cost of probing is less than or equal to the expected cost of not probing.
+This condition, when further simplified, reduces to checking whether $f(E,T) \geq 0$ for a suitable function $f$.
+From this, one can prove Conjecture~$1$ if $f(E,T)$ can be shown to be increasing in $T$, which is difficult in this case.
+A similar difficulty is also faced in other subsequent system models. \end{remark}

 \begin{theorem} For $N=1$, at any time, if the source decides to probe the channel, then the optimal sampling policy is a threshold policy on $p(C)$.
-For any $E \geq E_{p}+E_{s} $ and probed channel state, the optimal action is to sample the source node if and only if $p(C)\geq p_{th}(E,T)$ for a threshold function $p_{th}(E,T)$ of $E$ and $T$. \end{theorem} \begin{proof} See Appendix ~\ref{appendix:proof-of-theorem-single-sensor-single-process-fading-threshold-policy}. \end{proof}
+For any $E \geq E_{p}+E_{s} $ and probed channel state, the optimal action is to sample the source node if and only if $p(C)\geq p_{th}(E,T)$ for a threshold function $p_{th}(E,T)$ of $E$ and $T$. \end{theorem}